-Saturday, March 9th at the Grand Tasting & Auction
+Saturday, May 2nd at the Grand Tasting & Auction

-Born in Guatemala and raised in New Jersey, he started cooking out of necessity with his grandmother and decided to go professional by age 17.
-“Culinary school helps a lot, but I didn’t have the financial means to do it,” says de Paz.
+He then decided to step into professional kitchens by age 17, “After washing dishes and doing low level work I made a promise to myself to start moving forward and never look back.
+Culinary school helps a lot, but I didn’t have the financial means to do it,” says de Paz.
 “My mother always told me, ‘If you want to do something, you gotta just do it.’
-So i had to suck it up and figure it out, and lucky for me, I got an apprenticeship at Le Bec-Fin.”
+So I had to suck it up and figure it out, and lucky for me, I got an opportunity at Le Bec-Fin.”

-De Paz earned a cooking position at the famed Philadelphia restaurant (now closed), and then moved on to work a poissonier (fish cook) at The Peacock Inn in New Jersey.
-He then trained in top kitchens on both coasts, including Daniel, the French Laundry, and a two year stint at Manhattan sister restaurants Eleven Madison Park and the NoMad.
-He came to DC as a sous-chef at the no-shuttered Shaw Bijou.
+De Paz earned a cooking position at the famed Philadelphia restaurant (now closed), which he states “The most influential and pivotal moment in my life.
+Being around beautiful food and militant structures was exactly what I needed.”
+He then moved on to work at The Peacock Inn in New Jersey for which he spent two years and realized he needed to keep pushing which led him to be trained in top kitchens on both coasts, including Daniel, The French Laundry, and a stint at Manhattan sister restaurants Eleven Madison Park and the NoMad.